 Where do I begin?
 Which networks should I be on?
 What do I share?
 How many times should I post?
 Is this worth my time?
 Read on, and we will answer all your questions and concerns!
 There are a lot of social networks out there, but you don’t have to be on all of them.
 In fact, it's better to pick one or two to focus on when you're first getting started.
 Unclear as to how Instagram would help your brand?
 Avoid it for now.
 Not ready to tackle Twitter just yet?
 Skip it.
 The point is, choose one or two platforms to focus on from the start and then build your presence from there.

-- Teenagers gravitate towards Vine, Snapchat, YouTube, Tumblr, and Instagram.
+- Teenagers and young adults gravitate towards TikTok, Snapchat, YouTube, Tumblr, and Instagram.

 - Soon-to-be-wives and soon-to-be-moms are all about Pinterest.

 - Young parents and grandparents alike can be found on Facebook.

 - Companies, corporate thought leaders, and professionals looking to network rule LinkedIn.

 - Influencers and bloggers can inhabit any of these platforms, and will often have a multi-channel following.